United Kingdom : Safety by City

 - Visas - Member countries of the EU do not need visas to enter the United Kingdom, as well as some other countries, but there is a considerable number of countries that do.
 Your passport should be valid for a minimum period of 6 months from the date of entry into the United Kingdom.

 - Currency - The British pound is the currency in Cardiff.
-Keep in mind that this is one of the most expensive countries in Europe and the prices of accommodation in most cities of the country are skyrocketing.
+Keep in mind that this is one of the most expensive countries in Europe and the prices of accommodation in most cities in the country are skyrocketing.
 You should bear in mind that you will need about 100£ per day, including accommodation.

 - Weather - The weather in Cardiff is mild with cool summers.
 The rainfall in Cardiff is significant, with precipitation even during the driest month.